zebrunner/community-edition/docs/getting_started.md

 ### Security setup  (strongly recommended for publicly available environments)
 * Regenerate AUTH_TOKEN_SECRET for production environment.
 (It should be base64 encoded value based on randomized string)
 * Regenerate CRYPTO_SALT value (it should be randomized alpha-numeric string)
-* Optional: update default credentials if neccessary
+* Update default credentials if neccessary
-  Note: If you changed RABBITMQ_USER and RABBITMQ_PASS, please, update them in config/definitions.json and config/logstash.conf files as well
+  Note: If you change RABBITMQ_USER and RABBITMQ_PASS, please, update them in config/definitions.json and config/logstash.conf files as well
 ```
 cd qps-infra
 nano variables.env